algorithmica-org/algorithmica/content/english/hpc/_index.md

 LLVM IR, core optimization techniques from the dragon book, JIT-compilation, cython, jax, numba, julia, OpenCL, DPC++ and oneAPI, XLA, FPGAs and Verilog, ASICs, TPUs and other AI accelerators.

 Release date: ???

+### Disclaimer: Technology Choices

+The examples in this book use C++, GCC, x86-64, CUDA and Spark, although the underlying principles we aim to convey are not specific to them.

+To clear my conscience, I'm not happy with any of these choices: these technologies just happen to be the most widespread and stable at the moment, and thus more helpful for the reader.
+I would have respectively picked C / Rust, LLVM, arm, OpenCL and Dask; maybe there will be a 2nd edition in which some of the tech stack is changed.